adit-sinha/Practice-Problems-2/README.txt

 (v) Writing numbers with symbols

 6) Hangman
-Based on the game with the same name
+Based on the game with the same name.
-Errors to fix:
-(i) Create list of used letters
-(ii) Prevent used letters or spaces being counted as errors

 Additional features to add:
 (i) Clues when on last error